 If time is short, you should know that the Presi Traverse can be done in a day by a VERY strong team.
 A Swedish friend and I completed a 25 mile version including Mt.
 Jackson in 2006 in about 12 hours.
 Particularly strong teams can also consider a two day version, with one bivouac.

 Dates can be arranged on a custom basis.
 Contact us to find out if there are any groups you can join.
 But keep in mind that if you join a group, the team is only as strong as the weakest member, and if one person has to turn back, typically everyone does.

-Cost for the three day traverse (including equipment and food):
+Cost for the three day traverse (including equipment):

 1 person: $1150